casangi/casadocs/docs/tasks/task_imbaseline.rst

 Description
    `imbaseline <./casatasks.analysis.imbaseline.html>`__ is a task to do image-based baseline subtraction for single-dish data.
 This task is based on `sdbaseline <casatasks.single.sdbaseline.html>`__.
 Input file format of `sdbaseline <casatasks.single.sdbaseline.html>`__ is Measurement Set, while CASA Image format is used for the input of `imbaseline <./casatasks.analysis.imbaseline.html>`__.
 The computing processes of fitting and subtracting are common in both tasks, and the options of `imbaseline <./casatasks.analysis.imbaseline.html>`__ consist of subset of `sdbaseline <casatasks.single.sdbaseline.html>`__.

-   If a user needs to reduce the noise in input data before baseline subtraction, the task can make smoothing in the spatial plane and/or spectral axis setting a parameter of *dirkernel* and *spkernel*, respectively.
+   If a user needs to reduce the noise in input data before baseline subtraction, `imbaseline <./casatasks.analysis.imbaseline.html>`__ can make smoothing in the spatial plane and/or spectral axis setting a parameter of *dirkernel* and *spkernel*, respectively.
 These features are based on `imsmooth <./casatasks.analysis.imsmooth.html>`__ and `sdsmooth <./casatasks.single.sdsmooth.html>`__, respectively.

    **Spatial plane smoothing** performs a Fourier-based convolution to smooth the spatial plane of input data using a user-specified smoothing kernel.
 The parameter *dirkernel* can be specified as *gaussian*, *boxcar*, or *image*.
 They are same parameters *kernel* of the task `imsmooth <./casatasks.analysis.imsmooth.html>`__.
-Usage of parameters related *dirkernel* is the same as in `imsmooth <./casatasks.analysis.imsmooth.html>`__.
+Usage of parameters related *dirkernel* is same as those used in `imsmooth <./casatasks.analysis.imsmooth.html>`__.

    **Spectral axis smoothing** can be performed using a user-specified smoothing kernel.
 The parameter *spkernel* can be specified as *gaussian* or *boxcar*.
 They are same parameters *kernel* of the task `sdsmooth <./casatasks.single.sdsmooth.html>`__.
 Usage of parameters related *spkernel* is same as those used in `sdsmooth <./casatasks.single.sdsmooth.html>`__.